mithunpaul08/paper_writing_tips/README.md

 - Ideas wise you might start with one, and end with other, but thats ok.
 - There is a school of thought which even suggests you should write the entire paper before starting to implement it.
 - While writing the paper it is a good idea to start with results section (and get it reviewed by your advisor or someone who knows the work).
 That will give you a clear cut tangible platform to stand/of what the crux of your paper is.
+- Always use a segue: don't hit your reader with a sudden change of topic.
+Ease the reader into why you are changing the topic.